PNC Capital Directions Portfolio and Performance Review

 Source: Morningstar

-• U.S. Small Cap Value further displayed the weakness in U.S. Value stocks with the Russell 2000 Value Index dropping 4.02%
+• U.S. Small Cap Value was the next best asset class in the models with the Russell 2000 Value index up 2.81% during the month

-During the month of April, there were several changes to asset allocation models in the program.
+During the month of November, there were no changes to target asset allocation models in the program.

 We continue to diligently monitor the markets and your account, and we will keep you abreast of any changes to your portfolio allocation and investment selection that we deem appropriate so that you’re well positioned for what’s ahead.

-For questions about your account holdings or performance, please contact your PNCI Financial Advisor.
+For questions about your account holdings or performance, please contact your PNC Wealth Management Financial Advisor.

 Insights